Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Introduction

 \section{Introduction}

-Extensive-Form Games (EFGs) describe a kind of game that involves multiple players and sequential decisions.
-In this paper, we focus on two-player, zero-sum EFGs with imperfect information, for example, heads-up no-limit Texas hold'em poker (HUNL).
-Counterfactual Regret Minimization (CFR) \cite{CFR,CFRPlus} minimizes the \textit{total regrets} of the players by minimizing the \textit{counterfactual regrets} of each decision point.
-Usually, Regret Matching (RM) \cite{CFR} and Regret Matching+ (RM+) \cite{CFRPlus} are used for minimizing the counterfactual regrets at decision points, resulting CFR with RM (CFR-RM) and CFR with RM+ (CFR-RM+) algorithms.
-In recent years, many variants of CFR, e.g., CFR+ \cite{CFRPlus}, Discounted CFR \cite{discfr} have been proposed.
-Considering the superior performance of CFRs and the parameter-free property of RM/RM+, CFRs has been used widely in practice \cite{DeepStack,Libratus,Pluribus}.
-However, the theoretical results of CFRs are still not satisfactory \cite{FasterEGT,Blackwell}.
+An Extensive-Form Game (EFG) involves multiple players and sequential decisions.
+In this paper, we focus on two-player zero-sum EFGs with imperfect information, for example, heads-up no-limit Texas hold'em poker (HUNL).
+One can approximate a Nash equilibrium in this kind of game using iterative regret minimization algorithms, e.g., Counterfactual Regret Minimization (CFR) \cite{CFR}.
+CFR minimizes the \textit{total regret} of each player by decomposing it to \textit{counterfactual regrets} in local decision points.
+Regret Matching (RM) \cite{CFR} and Regret Matching+ (RM+) \cite{CFRPlus} are the two common methods for minimizing the counterfactual regrets, resulting in CFR-RM and CFR-RM+ algorithms, respectively.
+In recent years, many variants of CFR have been proposed \cite{CFRPlus,discfr,Blackwell}.
+Although CFRs can only guarantee to converge to a Nash equilibrium at a rate of $O(1/\sqrt{T})$, they usually converge much faster in practice.
+Because of the superior performance and the parameter-free property, CFR and its variants have been applied in multiple super-human HUNL agents \cite{DeepStack,Libratus,Pluribus}.
+However, the theoretical results for CFRs are not satisfactory.
 Fundamentally, CFR-RM and CFR-RM+ are specialized for EFGs, which makes them difficult to analyze and extend.

-Recently, the prominent Follow the Regularized Lead (FTRL) \cite{FTRL} and Online Mirror Descent (OMD) \cite{OMD} in Online Convex Optimization (OCO) \cite{OCO,OCO1} have been applied to EFGs.
-It is also shown that the Optimistic variants of FTRL and OMD have the convergence rate of $O(1/T)$ \cite{OptimisticRegret}.
-Distinct from CFRs, FTRL and OMD algorithms directly minimize the total regrets by optimizing the sequence-form strategy \cite{EGT}.
-Adaptive FTRL (Ada-FTRL) \cite{McMahanS10,OrabonaP15} and Adaptive OMD (Ada-OMD) \cite{DuchiHS11,JoulaniGS20} are the FTRL and OMD with time-varying regularizers.
-There are also some other first-order algorithms \cite{EGT,FasterEGT}.
-However, these OCO/first-order algorithms for EFGs are still less competitive than SOTA CFRs \cite{discfr}.
+Follow the Regularized Lead (FTRL) \cite{FTRL} and Online Mirror Descent (OMD) \cite{OMD} are two prominent Online Convex Optimization (OCO) algorithms \cite{OCO,OCO1}.
+OCO algorithms have elegant formulations and have shown appealing theoretical properties.
+In \cite{OptimisticRegret}, the optimistic variants of FTRL and OMD have been applied to EFGs, showing a theoretical convergence rate of $O(1/T)$.
+However, they remain less competitive than the SOTA CFRs \cite{discfr,Blackwell} in practice.
+There are some other first-order methods \cite{EGT,FasterEGT} for EFGs.
+However, they are also inferior in performance to the SOTA CFRs.